-Meanwhile, another method is spraying their predators like weasels, coyotes, and foxes’ urine around the garden.
+Meanwhile, another method is spraying their predators, like weasels, coyotes, and foxes’ pee, around the garden.

 But this method fails as the smell fades away with time or when it rains.
 So, you will need to apply from time to time.

-Last but not least, dogs are also often helpful in keeping squirrels at bay.
-Therefore, you can utilize the shed furs of dogs to scare the squirrels away.
+Likewise, you can utilize the shed furs of dogs to scare and naturally repel squirrels away.

 2. Covering Bulbs

-And to keep their teeth short, they gnaw hard nuts and apparently destroy our garden.
+The front teeth of squirrels keep growing throughout their life, so to keep their teeth short, they gnaw hard nuts and destroy our garden.

-However, they can not make way past metallic wires regardless of their strong teeth.
+However, despite their strong teeth, they can not make their way past metallic wires.

-Furthermore, you can resort to building or buying a metallic wire cage to plant bulbs in it.
+Furthermore, you can build or buy a metallic wire cage to plant bulbs.

 Although plastic fences might sound a bit affordable here, they mean nothing to the sharp teeth of squirrels.

 3. Adding Gravel